Psychology distance learning course. A solid foundation course in Psychology - study a wide range of theories and research.

 Explain an example of behaviour affected by modelling, observed by you

-Compare the likely affects of positive and negative reinforcement in a case study.
+Compare the likely effects of positive and negative reinforcement in a case study.

 Distinguish between consciousness and perception, in the attitude of an observed individual.